focus-trap/tabbable/README.md

 [![Build Status](https://travis-ci.org/davidtheclark/tabbable.svg?branch=master)](https://travis-ci.org/davidtheclark/tabbable)

+---

+**SEEKING CO-MAINTAINERS!** Continued development of this project is going to require the work of one or more dedicated co-maintainers (or forkers).
+If you're interested, please comment in [this issue](https://github.com/davidtheclark/tabbable/issues/42).

+---

 Returns an array of all\* tabbable DOM nodes within a containing node. (\* "all" has some necessary caveats, which you'll learn about by reading below.)

 The following are considered tabbable: